knative/docs/docs/eventing/getting-started.md

 Both `Triggers` should be ready and pointing to the correct `Broker`  and `Subscriber_URI`.
 If this is not the case, see the [Debugging Guide](./debugging/README.md).

 You have now created all of the subcomponents needed to recieve and manage events.
-In the next section, you will create the subcomponent that will be used to create your events.
+In the next section, you will make the subcomponent that will be used to create your events.

 ### Creating event producers

 Since this guide uses manual curl requests to send events, the final subcomponent you will need to make is an event producer called a `Pod`.
-The `Broker` is only exposed from within the Kubernetes cluster, so you will run the curl request from there.
+The `Broker` is only exposed from within the Kubernetes cluster, so you will run the curl request from the `Pod`.

 1. To create the `Pod`, enter the following command: